-Rasam is a thin broth originally from Tamil Nadu but is found throughout southern India.
+Rasam is a thin broth, originally from Tamil Nadu, but it is found throughout southern India.
 It can be made with or without dal and can be served as part of a meal or sipped as a drink.
 I’ve made it with red lentils and have started to think of it as Lockdown Dal – use fewer lentils and more water to make it more authentic.
 Rasam powder can be bought in most Asian grocers but you can make your own.

-Here I’ve suggested using a tablespoon of rasam powder but I don’t usually add any additional chilies.
+Here I’ve suggested using a tablespoon of rasam powder but I don’t usually add any additional chilies or pepper.
 There are no shortage of rasam powder recipes online and they come in many variations – you could try one from Veg Recipes of India, Swasthi’s Recipes or Tarla Dalal.

 10 curry leaves

 1 teaspoon mustard seeds

 1 scant tablespoon of rasam powder

 three tomatoes, ideally ripe

 1/2 teaspoon of salt

 - Put a litre of water on to boil.
 While you wait for it, wash the red lentils in cold water and chop the tomatoes up into small pieces.

 - Heat a tablespoon of oil over a medium low heat and add the mustard and cumin seeds, followed by the curry leaves.
 Once they crackle, add the hing, asafoetida, turmeric and rasam powder – stir to make sure the mixture doesn’t stick.